 See also: Sanctions on Russia and Belarus regarding the Ukraine war

 As mentioned above, EU dual-use export controls exist to prevent the undesired accumulation of conventional military items and the proliferation of nuclear, radiological, chemical and biological weapons, also known as Weapons of Mass Destruction (WMD), and their delivery systems such as missiles and drones.
-In addition EU dual-use Regulation of public security or human rights concerns apply.
+In addition, the provisions of the EU Dual-Use Regulation on public security or human rights concerns also apply.
 Since dual-use items are predominantly used for civilian purposes, their potential for abuse is often not apparent at first glance.

-The aim is NOT to sensor research but ensure responsible quality research with no unwanted security related abuse of the research.
+The aim is NOT to censor or hinder research but to ensure responsible high-quality research with no unwanted security-related abuse of the research.
 Everyone, natural or legal person, has the legal obligation, when dealing with dual-use items, to comply with the relevant laws and regulations.
 These legal obligations are not identical to (but may overlap with) ethical motivations or self-restriction that exist to prevent or mitigate the risks and potential damage which may be caused by malicious use of research involving dual-use items.

-In research it is advisable to assess if export control regulations apply to your research already when starting a research project.
+When conducting research it is advisable to assess weather export control regulations apply to your research already when starting a research project.
 Please consider the following questions:

-- Are you conducting research on dual use, military or defense items, or are you developing items connected to these?
+- Are you conducting research on dual use, military or defence items, or are you developing items linked to these uses ?

-- Does your research have potential end usage in military or terrorism?
+- Does your research have potential end usage in military operations or terrorism?

-- Could your research be used to harm human rights?
+- Could your research be used to abuse human rights?

-Next we shall go through several question as ways to identify the cases where you should ask for assistance in dual-use or export control issues.
+Next we will go through several question as ways to identify the cases where you should ask for assistance in dual-use or export control issues.

 Q1.
-Are your research outcomes likely to fall under the export control categories of fields of research?
+Are your research outcomes likely to fall under the export control categories?

-Research disciplines within Science, Technology and Engineering are more likely to be subject to dual-use export controls than academic activities in Humanities, Social Sciences and Economics.
+Research disciplines within the fiedl of science, technology and engineering are more likely to be subject to dual-use export controls than academic activities in the fiedls of humanities, social sciences and economics.
 The generalized list can be found below.
 In each category shown, there are more detailed lists available.
 Export control does not automatically apply to all research belonging to a category.